 He completed his residency at the world-renowned Mayo Clinic in Rochester, Minnesota, at which time it was ranked the #1 hospital in the world by U.S. News & World Report.
 He did a formal Mohs Micrographic Surgery and Dermatologic Oncology fellowship at the Surgical Dermatology Group in Birmingham, Alabama, focusing on Mohs surgery and reconstruction, where he also practiced for the first few years of his career.

-He continues to teach students, residents, and fellows with various speaking engagements nationally and internationally including venues such as New York, Amsterdam, Manila, Milan, Copenhagen, Manchester, and Vancouver amongst others.
-He also volunteers his time teaching residents at UT Southwestern Medical Center, University of Alabama at Birmingham, and hosts trainees from the US and internationally.
+He continues to teach students, residents, and fellows with various speaking engagements nationally and internationally including venues such as New York, Amsterdam, Manila, Milan, Copenhagen, Manchester, Greece, Moscow, Kuala Lumpur, and Vancouver amongst others.
+He was also voted as Teacher of the Year by the dermatology residents at UT Southwestern in Dallas.

-As a leader in the field of dermatology and Mohs surgery, he’s an active member and holds committee positions in the:
+As a leader in the field of dermatology and Mohs surgery, he is an active member, frequent lecturer, and holds committee positions in the:

 - American Academy of Dermatology (AAD)